Nursing Resuscitation Classes

 Emergency Nursing Pediatric Course (ENPC)

 The ENPC course teaches registered nurse participants to recognize the ill or injured child and identify significant, yet subtle changes in the less acute child.
 Additionally, the course covers all aspects of pediatric emergency nursing, including, but not limited to pediatric trauma and pediatric resuscitation.
 The ultimate goal of the course is to improve the care of the pediatric patient by increasing the knowledge, skill, and confidence of emergency nurses.

 This class is for registered nurses.
 Learn more about the course on the Emergency Nurses Association site.

 Register for an ENPC Course

-- To register: Please register online by following the links below:
+- To register: Use the links below to register.

 Trauma Nursing Core Course (TNCC)